davidkant/nteractExperimentBackend/README.md

-# Intensive
+# nCoda-nteract Application Playground

-This is a sandbox for nteract music applications.
+This repository is a playground for nteract music applications.

 Click below for binder to start our Python backend in a Docker container for you; it will include everything in the apt and requirements files in this repo.